davidasiegel/Nate_Silver_Presidential_Elections/README.md

 # Nate_Silver_Presidential_Elections

 I wanted to know if the predicted win probability matches the actual win rate, as a function of time.
-If Nate Silver's results are well-calibrated, then any prediction with a 60% win probability will have roughly 60% wins.
-Ideally, not 70% and not 50%.
+If Nate Silver's results are well-calibrated, then any prediction with a 60% win probability will ideally have roughly 60% wins.

 How well do his predictions work?